colorfulnotion/pubsub/README.md

 ### 2. Define a filter

 Depending on which topic you select, you can [filter on any of the attributes](https://cloud.google.com/pubsub/docs/subscription-message-filter).
-Note that filters are up to 256 characters only.
+Note that filters are up to 256 characters only so multiple subscriptions might be required for complex filters.

 For example, to monitor all USDT transfers, use the following filter on `ethereum_token_transfers_raw` topic: